mypublicrepositories/myloginuser/README.md

 Currenlty this policy is tested in very limited environments ( Fedora 18/19 with gnome desktop) and with very limited hardware (Intel and AMD GPU using non-proprietory drivers)

-Again the goal is t support any SELinux enabled system that implements policy based off of Reference policy but currently it is only tested with Fedora 18 and 19.
+Again the goal is to support any SELinux enabled system that implements policy based off of Reference policy but currently it is only tested with Fedora 18 and 19.

 This policy is not for the faint hearted.
 Use it at your own risk.